 Where is this school or college located?
 Is this area known for rude things?
-On the other side, is this area nearly the universities, libraries, museums, and other worthy places?
+On the other side, is this area near the universities, libraries, museums, and other worthy places?

 Each place could affect the sites close to them.
-So try to find a school in a peaceful location with friendly neighbors.
+So try to find a school in a peaceful location with friendly neighbours.